lettertea/React-Visual-Novel/README.md

   },
   // ...
 ```

+### Setting Future Properties
+On the bottom of `story.js`, there are function calls to the function `setFutureProperties()`.
+The function takes in a key as an argument and sets all the future undefined properties to the last defined property for the argument.
+Thus, choosing the correct keys your project is important to speeding up the writing process.
+It is very much a case-by-case type of decision.

+For example, the sample site calls `setFutureProperties()` for `speaker` as well as some other properties.
+It is advantageous to call the function for `speaker` because the story is set up so that a sprite is talking most of the time.
+In some visual novels, it would be very awkward if a character talks that long.
+It would be best to remove the function call for `speaker` in that case.

 ## Creating Choices
 When you want the user to make a choice, set `choicesExist: true` in novelFrames.js.
 The app will go through the array of objects in Choices.js and present the current choice.
 For example, if it is your third time setting `choicesExist: true`, then the second index in choices will be used.